 Over 27 million Brits currently hold a European Health Insurance Card.
 This entitles them to some free, or reduced cost medical treatment within other EU countries.

 In the event of a No Deal Brexit, these cards could well become obsolete.
-This, therefore, would further highlight the need for suitable travel insurance cover in place.
+This, therefore, would further highlight the need for suitable sports ravel insurance cover in place.
 Should you suffer serious injury overseas and don’t hold insurance you could be liable for thousands of pounds worth of medical bills.

 Most travel insurance policies will cover you for emergency medical expenses in this instance.
 However, it’s always important to understand whether existing conditions or previous injuries are covered.
 If you are unsure, it’s vital you speak to your insurance provider.
 Don’t forget that if you will be doing any sport while you’re away, that may not be covered under a general travel policy.
 Take a look at our Sports Travel Insurance policy for protection for your sports.